Tuya Smart Attends COP30 and the Official Launch of the United Nations Solutions Hub, Leveraging AI Capabilities for Global Sustainability

 News provided byTuya Smart

 BELÉM, Brazil, Nov.
-20, 2025 /PRNewswire/ -- Tuya Smart (NYSE: TUYA; HKEX: 2391), a global AI cloud platform service provider, was invited to attend the official launch of the United Nations Solutions Hub (UNSH) and participated in multiple sessions in the Blue Zone at COP30.
+25, 2025 /PRNewswire/ -- On November 13, Tuya Smart (NYSE: TUYA; HKEX: 2391), a global AI cloud platform service provider, was invited to attend the official launch of the United Nations Solutions Hub (UNSH) and participated in multiple sessions in the Blue Zone at COP30.
 Through its open and neutral platform, Tuya drives global sustainability efforts by empowering partners to rapidly deploy AIoT solutions that power a cleaner, smarter, and more resilient energy future.

 Officially launched at COP30, the United Nations Solutions Hub (UNSH) is a global digital platform designed to connect climate solutions, partners, and real-world implementation opportunities.
 Co-hosted by the UNFCCC, the Global Enabling Sustainability Initiative (GeSI), and Tencent, the launch event brought together several key strategic partners, including Tuya Smart, to showcase practical digital use innovations that integrate technology with sustainability outcomes, including AI-powered energy optimization, smart manufacturing, and renewable energy projects.